-Developing backlinks is one of the most significant concerns for brands looking to build their website.
-Getting backlinks to your website can be frustrating and time-consuming, especially if you’re not getting the desired results.
-To build a brand, digital marketers must focus on a targeted and well-thought-out strategy for getting backlinks.
+Building backlinks is one of the most significant concerns for brands looking to develop their website.
+Getting quality backlinks to your website can be frustrating and time-consuming, especially if you’re not getting the desired results.
+To create a brand, online marketers must focus on a targeted and well-thought-out strategy for getting backlinks.
 Simple SEO (search engine optimization) is a thing of the past.

 What is a backlink?

 Simply put, a backlink is a hyperlink that links to a page on your website.
-In other words, a backlink is when a website page mentions and links to another website page.
+In other words, you have a backlink when a website page mentions and links to your site.

-When it comes to digital marketing, the word “backlink” is an umbrella term that includes many search engine optimization contexts.
-Some of how people talk about backlinks include the following:
+The word “backlink” is an umbrella term that includes many search engine optimization contexts.
+Some of the ways people talk about backlinks include the following:

 Internal links: